jetpack-cognition-lab/flatcat-app/README.md

 and manually adjust config.py to your paths correctly.

-Finally, you need to export the path to the flatcat-app directory to your PYTHONPATH variable, by running the command
+Finally, you need to export the path to the flatcat app directory to your PYTHONPATH variable, by running the command

-`export PYTHONPATH /path/to/flatcat-app:$PYTHONPATH`
+`export PYTHONPATH /path/to/flatcat_app:$PYTHONPATH`

 ## updater